Harry R. Lewis: Research

 was the first to define symmetric Turing machines and symmetric space complexity classes such as SL (an undirected or reversible analogue of nondeterministic space complexity, later shown to coincide with deterministic logarithmic space).

 In 1982, he chaired the program committee for the Symposium on Theory of Computing, one of the two top research conferences in theoretical computer science, considered broadly.

-Personal
+Personal life

+While a student at Harvard, Lewis met Marlyn McGrath, who was a year younger than Lewis (though two grades his junior, as Lewis was a year ahead).
+The two married in June 1968, two days after Lewis graduated from Harvard.
+The couple have two daughters, Elizabeth and Annie.
+Elizabeth later married The New York Times journalist David Fahrenthold, who covered Lewis for The Harvard Crimson as an undergraduate before he met Elizabeth.
+While still a Harvard undergraduate, Fahrenthold wrote of his future father-in-law:

 Lewis is a Visitor of Ralston College and a Life Trustee of the Roxbury Latin School.
 From 1995 to 2003 he was Trustee of the Charity of Edward Hopkins.

-The New York Times journalist David Fahrenthold is his son-in-law; while still a Harvard undergraduate, Fahrenthold wrote of his future father-in-law: